eflautt/ga-data-science/lessons/lesson-14/readme.md

 *Before this lesson, you should already be able to:*
 - Install `gensim` with `pip install gensim`
 - Previous introduction to _unsupervised learning_
-- Previous introduction to probability distributions, specifically discrete mutlinomial distributions
+- Previous introduction to probability distributions, specifically discrete multinomial distributions
-- Setup Twitter API credentials at [](http://dev.twitter.com)

 ### INSTRUCTOR PREP
 *Before this lesson, instructors will need to:*
-- Setup Twitter API credentials at [](http://dev.twitter.com)
-    - This will be useful for instruction and to give to students that don't have Twitter accounts

 ### LESSON GUIDE
 | TIMING  | TYPE  | TOPIC  |